 AES (AES) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the power company had gained 6.08% in the past month.
-In that same time, the Utilities sector gained 1.73%, while the S&P 500 gained 3.55%.
+Heading into today, shares of the power company had gained 7.82% over the past month, outpacing the Utilities sector's gain of 2.7% and the S&P 500's gain of 3.72% in that time.

 AES will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AES to post earnings of $0.38 per share.
-This would mark year-over-year growth of 5.56%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.86 billion, up 9.16% from the prior-year quarter.
+The company is expected to report EPS of $0.38, up 5.56% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.86 billion, up 9.16% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.39% higher.
-AES currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.39% higher.
+AES is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, AES currently has a Forward P/E ratio of 13.74.
-For comparison, its industry has an average Forward P/E of 19.22, which means AES is trading at a discount to the group.
+In terms of valuation, AES is currently trading at a Forward P/E ratio of 13.97.
+Its industry sports an average Forward P/E of 19.59, so we one might conclude that AES is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.